paperless-ngx/paperless-ngx/docs/usage.md

 - Document owner
 - View and / or edit permissions to users or groups

+### Consumption template permissions

+All users who have application permissions for editing consumption templates can see the same set of templates.
+In other words, templates themselves intentionally do not have an owner or permissions.

+Given their potentially far-reaching capabilities, you may want to restrict access to templates.

+Upon migration, existing installs will grant access to consumption templates to users who can add documents (and superusers who can always access all parts of the app).

 ### Title placeholders

 Consumption template titles can include placeholders, _only for items that are assigned within the template_.